-The National Postal Museum will exhibit In the Garden: The Beauty of Flowering Plants on Stamps, October 20-June 2019, (closing date to be determined).The exhibition "will highlight the variety of flowering plants commemorated on US postage stamps during the past 50 years and will explore artistic themes that emerged during this period.
-The exhibit will display at least 30 pieces of developmental and final artwork used to produce at least 28 flora stamps.
+The National Postal Museum is exhibiting In the Garden: The Beauty of Flowering Plants on Stamps, thru June 2019, (closing date to be determined).The exhibition "highlights the variety of flowering plants commemorated on US postage stamps during the past 50 years and explores artistic themes that emerged during this period.
+The exhibit displays at least 30 pieces of developmental and final artwork used to produce at least 28 flora stamps.
 The use of stamp art in various phases of development enables visitors to understand the role design artwork plays in the production of postage stamps.
 The artwork is borrowed from the renowned Postmaster General’s Art Collection which is on a long-term loan to the Smithsonian’s National Postal Museum."

 The National Postal Museum is exhibiting Trailblazers: 100 Years of Our National Parks thru March 25, 2018.
 The exhibition chronicles “intersections between mail and our national parks and features original postage stamp art from the U.S. Postal Service and artifacts loaned by the National Park Service.
 The exhibition “explores the myriad - and sometimes surprising - ways that mail moves to, through and from our national parks.”